This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Add Spices: Add a pinch of cinnamon or nutmeg for extra warmth.
+Add warm spices: Stir a pinch of cinnamon or nutmeg into the filling for a more classic flavor.

-• Nut Topping: Stir chopped pecans, almonds, or walnuts into the oat topping.
+Add nuts: Mix 2 tablespoons of chopped pecans, almonds, or walnuts into the oat topping for extra crunch.

-These photos and instructions help you visualize how to make an individual peach crisp.
-See the recipe card below for ingredient amounts and full recipe instructions.
+These photos and instructions show how to make an individual peach crisp from start to finish.
+See the recipe card below for ingredient amounts and full instructions.

-1. Make the Filling: In a small bowl, mix the chopped peach, sugar, flour, ginger, and vanilla.
-Peeling the peach is optional – like to leave the skin on, but it’s a personal choice.
+1. Make the filling: Heat the oven to 350°F. In a small bowl, stir together the chopped peach, sugar, flour, ginger, and vanilla until the peach pieces are evenly coated.
+Peeling the peach is optional.
+I usually leave the skin on, but you can remove it if you prefer a smoother filling.

-2. Assemble the Crisp: Transfer the peaches to a 10-ounce ramekin.
+2. Fill the ramekin: Spoon the peach mixture into a 10-ounce ramekin.

-3. Make the Topping: In a small bowl, mix flour, oats, and sugar.
-Cut the butter into small pieces and blend it in with a fork until the mixture is well combined.
+3. Make the topping: In a separate bowl, stir together the flour, oats, and sugar.
+Cut the softened butter into small pieces and work it into the dry ingredients with a fork until the mixture forms moist, crumbly pieces.

-4. Add the Topping: Evenly scatter the topping over the peaches.
-Place the ramekin on a small rimmed baking sheet.
+4. Add the topping: Scatter the topping evenly over the peach, then set the ramekin on a small rimmed baking sheet.

 Expert Tips

-• Choose a ripe peach: Look for one that’s slightly soft with a deep yellow or orange base.
-If using canned, drain well.
+Choose a ripe peach: Look for one that’s slightly soft with a deep yellow or orange base.
+Overripe peaches turn mushy as they bake, so pass on any that feel mushy or have soft bruised spots.

 Frequently Asked Questions